hgrecco/pint/docs/tutorial.rst

    >>> print('The siunitx representation is {:Lx}'.format(accel))
    The siunitx representation is \SI[]{1.3}{\meter\per\second\squared}

-Finally, you can specify a default format specification:
+Additionally, you can specify a default format specification:

 .. doctest::